dahaupt/php-alpine-mysql/README.md

 # php-alpine-mysql
-Base php 7.4 alpine image with MySQL php extension installed.
+Base PHP Alpine image with the MySQL PHP extension installed.
+The tags are related to the PHP version.